 The primary goal of the research design is to attempt to understand the way in which humans have used the land and resources within the project area through time, as well as to aid in the determination of resource significance.
-For the current project, the study area under investigation is the city of Moreno Valley in western Riverside County.
-The scope of work for the archaeological program conducted for the project included the survey of an approximately two-acre property.
-Given the area involved, the research design for the project was limited and general in nature.
+For the current project, the study area under investigation is the western portion of Riverside County and the central portion of the city of Moreno Valley.
+The scope of work for the archaeological program conducted for the Pacifica Alessandro Project included the survey of a 20.01-acre area.
+Given the area involved in this Phase I survey, the research design for this project was limited and general in nature.
 Since the main objective of the investigation was to identify the presence of and potential impacts to cultural resources, the goal here is not necessarily to answer wide-reaching theories regarding the development of early southern California, but to investigate the role and importance of the identified resources.
 Nevertheless, the assessment of the significance of a resource must take into consideration a variety of characteristics, as well as the ability of the resource to address regional research topics and issues.